ericwoude/ray-tracer/README.md

 An implementation of a basic ray tracer following Ray Tracing In One Weekend by Peter Shirley [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

+Outside the scope of the book, I added:
+- multithreading
+- triangle rendering

 ## Usage

 1. Configure the project and generate the native build system: